Hilo, Hawaii: Sister cities

+Since Hilo is not incorporated, its sister cities are congruent with those of the County of Hawaiʻi.

 Legacy

 Asteroid (342431) Hilo is named after Hilo.

-Hilo District
+Hilo Districts

 Hilo also referred to the District of Hilo when the Big Island was divided into six districts by the traditional moku land division.
 Hilo is now divided in two: North and South Hilo Districts.

 North Hilo District

-The District of North Hilo, along Hawaii State Highway 19 from north to south, encompasses the following unincorporated towns and localities:
+The District of North Hilo, along Hawaiʻi Belt Road from north to south, encompasses the following unincorporated towns and localities: